Codecademy/docs/content/go/concepts/strings/terms/replace/replace.md

 ---
 Title: 'Replace()'
-Description: 'replaces all or number of occurrences of a specified substring within a given string with another substring.
-It returns a new string with the replacements made.'
+Description: 'Replaces all or a number of occurrences of a specified substring within a given string with another substring.'
 Subjects:
   - 'Code Foundations'
   - 'Computer Science